battre/autocomplete-attribute-explainer/README.md

 > * `delivery-instructions` - Special instructions to a delivery person.
 > * `care-of` - The name of the intermediary who is responsible for transferring
 >   a piece of mail between the postal system and the final recipient.
+>
+> For websites that have a single field for `building-location` and
+> `in-building-location` we should come up with a concept that encompasses both.
+> It can be combined with `address-overflow`, `landmark`, or other fields.
+It is
+> up to the website whether it wants to rely on the more generic
+> `address-line1`, `address-line2` sequence and not be in control which of these
+> lines carry the street name and house number, or whether they want to be
+> prescriptive.

 > **Status:**
 >